SDL-Hercules-390/hyperion/readme/README.PTT.md

     int             rc;         /* Return code               */
 ```

-The message must be a string value which that remains valid for the duration of Hercules execution.
+The message must be a string value that remains valid for the duration of Hercules execution.
 Usually it is coded as a string constant ("message") and not a pointer variable name (since the variable might go out of scope or change in value, which would lead to erroneous/misleading trace messages).

 The two data pointer values can be anything.
 They do not need to actually point to anything.
 They could be a 64-bit integer value for example.
 Same idea with the return code: it can be any integer value meaningful to you and your code/driver.
 It does not have to be an actual return code.